Chieze-Franklin/Bolt.js-Book/public-ui.md

 ![](/assets/local-upload-error.png)

 If you are going to be running Bolt on a service like Heroku, you will want to [upload your files to AWS S3](/uploading-to-aws-s3.md).
+This is because a service like Heroku has an [ephemeral file system](/deploying-to-heroku/ephemeral-file-system.md).

 \[insert pictures of post man and picture\]